terean-dspd/django-signals-example/README.md

 # django-signals-example
-Just a simple Django project witch hows how to use Django signals
+Just a simple Django project wich shows how to use Django signals